 PAL also has several sport teams.
-The PAL Barons baseball team is for youth ages 5-8 in the Jackie Robinson league.
+The PAL Barons baseball teams are for youth ages 5-8 in the Jackie Robinson league.
 PAL also sponsors a baseball team for youth ages 9-12.
-This team has 13 players and is coached by three officers and the PAL coordinator.
+These teams have approximately 15 players and are coached by volunteers, police officers and the PAL coordinator.

-PAL also sponsors 4 football teams in the Junior Developmental Football League, serving about 110 youth.
+PAL also sponsors three football teams in the American Youth Football League..
 The teams are broken down by ages and serve at-risk youth ages 5-13.
 Each team has at least one assistant coach who is a police officer.

 If you have any questions about a PAL program please call Sgt.
 Daniel C. Blanchard at 252.329.4517 or email him at email@example.com, or write to: